ajn123/dotfiles-1/README.md

 # A.J.’s dotfiles

 All credit goes to the major contributors at the bottom.
-I have added my own settings such as oh-my-zsh and vundle.
+I have added my own settings such as oh-my-zsh, tmux.config, and vundle.

 ## Installation